Biafran separatist leader arrested and will face trial, Nigeria says

-ABUJA, June 29 (Reuters) - The leader of a group calling for the secession of a part of southeastern Nigeria formerly known as Biafra has been arrested and is being held in the capital Abuja to face trial, the justice minister said on Tuesday.
+ABUJA (Reuters) -The leader of a group calling for the secession of a part of southeastern Nigeria formerly known as Biafra has been arrested and is being held in the capital Abuja to face trial, the justice minister said on Tuesday.

 Nnamdi Kanu appeared in court and his case was adjourned until July 27, a spokesman said.

-Attorney General and Justice Minister Abubakar Malami told state news channel NTA that Kanu was "brought back" to Nigeria on May 27, but he did not say from where.
+Attorney General and Justice Minister Abubakar Malami told state news channel NTA that Kanu was detained on June 27 and “brought back” to Nigeria, but he did not say from where.

 “He has been intercepted through the collaborative efforts of the Nigerian intelligence and security services,” Malami said.